Pillar 4: The AI as Collaborator

 Section titled “Resources”- Mozilla AI: Owning Code in the Age of AI - The tension between AI generation speed and human comprehension

-- AmazingCTO: You Generate It, You Own It - Framework for AI-owned vs. human-owned code modules
+- AmazingCTO: You Generate It, You Own It - Framework for differentiated module ownership policies in AI-assisted development

 - Google Engineering Practices: Code Review - How to review code effectively, applicable to AI-generated output